imagej/imagej.github.io/pages/Clojure_Scripting.md

 Open the plugins/Examples/ folder in Fiji installation directory.
 You'll find three Clojure examples:

-  - {% include github repo='fiji' path='plugins/Examples/Multithreaded\_Image\_Processing.clj' label='Multithreaded\_Image\_Processing.clj' %}: illustrate, with macros (via [defmacro](http://clojure.org/macros#toc9)), how to automatically multithread the processing of an image using arbitrary subdivision of the image, such as one line per thread, for as many threads as cores the CPU has.
+  - {% include github repo='fiji ' path='plugins/Examples/Multithreaded\_Image\_Processing.clj ' label='Multithreaded\_Image\_Processing.clj ' %}: illustrate, with macros (via [defmacro](http://clojure.org/macros#toc9)), how to automatically multithread the processing of an image using arbitrary subdivision of the image, such as one line per thread, for as many threads as cores the CPU has.
-  - {% include github repo='fiji' path='plugins/Examples/blend\_two\_images.clj' label='blend\_two\_images.clj' %}: illustrates how to open two images from an URL, and blend the gray image into each channel of the color image.
+  - {% include github repo='fiji ' path='plugins/Examples/blend\_two\_images.clj ' label='blend\_two\_images.clj ' %}: illustrates how to open two images from an URL, and blend the gray image into each channel of the color image.
-  - {% include github repo='fiji' path='plugins/Examples/celsius\_to\_fahrenheit.clj' label='celsius\_to\_fahrenheit.clj' %}: illustrates the usage of a Swing GUI, and how to instantiate anonymous classes from an interface (via [proxy](http://clojure.org/java_interop#toc20) Clojure function).
+  - {% include github repo='fiji ' path='plugins/Examples/celsius\_to\_fahrenheit.clj ' label='celsius\_to\_fahrenheit.clj ' %}: illustrates the usage of a Swing GUI, and how to instantiate anonymous classes from an interface (via [proxy](http://clojure.org/java_interop#toc20) Clojure function).
 This example is taken from the [Clojure website](http://clojure.org/jvm_hosted).
-  - {% include github repo='fiji' path='plugins/Examples/random\_noise\_example.clj' label='random\_noise\_example.clj' %}: illustrates how to declare a function inside a closure (for private access to, in this case, a unique instance of a random number generator), and then fill all pixels of a ByteProcessor image with a random byte value.
+  - {% include github repo='fiji ' path='plugins/Examples/random\_noise\_example.clj ' label='random\_noise\_example.clj ' %}: illustrates how to declare a function inside a closure (for private access to, in this case, a unique instance of a random number generator), and then fill all pixels of a ByteProcessor image with a random byte value.
-  - {% include github repo='fiji' path='plugins/Examples/Command\_Launchers/Command\_Launcher\_Clojure.clj' label='Command\_Launcher\_Clojure.clj' %}: illustrates how to create a GUI with a KeyListener, so that the typed text changes color from red to black when it matches the name of an ImageJ command.
+  - {% include github repo='fiji ' path='plugins/Examples/Command\_Launchers/Command\_Launcher\_Clojure.clj ' label='Command\_Launcher\_Clojure.clj ' %}: illustrates how to create a GUI with a KeyListener, so that the typed text changes color from red to black when it matches the name of an ImageJ command.
 This example is also under the [Scripting comparisons](Scripting_comparisons "wikilink"), along equivalent versions written in Java, [Jython](Jython_Scripting "wikilink"), [Javascript](Javascript_Scripting "wikilink") and [JRuby](JRuby_Scripting "wikilink").
-  - {% include github repo='fiji' path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj' label='Dynamic ROI Profiler' %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
+  - {% include github repo='fiji ' path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj ' label='Dynamic ROI Profiler ' %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
 Reads out the ROI (Region Of Interest), and if it's a line, polyline or rectangle, plots the profile of pixel intensity along the line.
 As the mouse moves or edits the ROI on the image, the profile is updated.

 <h1>